Ayushi-EQ/site_adjustment_models/README.md

 The tests also test the provided docstring examples.
 See the module level docstring in `models.py` for further details on each function.

-# 2. Electronic_Supplements
+# 2. Electronic_Supplements/
 ##
 Contains Electronic Supplements B and G of the paper in CSV format.

-# 3. IMs
+# 3. IMs/
 ##
 Contains observed and simulated intensity measures (IMs) used in the analyses:

-- Observed_IMs `site_adjustment_models/IMs/Observed_IMs.csv` -  pseudo-spectral acceleration(pSA) IMs and non-pSA IMs for observed IMs.
+- Observed_IMs `site_adjustment_models/IMs/Observed_IMs.csv` -  pseudo-spectral acceleration (pSA) IMs and non-pSA IMs for observed ground motions.
-- Raw_simulated_IMs `site_adjustment_models/IMs/Raw_simulated_IMs.csv` -  pseudo-spectral acceleration(pSA) IMs and non-pSA IMs for simulated IMs.
+- Raw_simulated_IMs `site_adjustment_models/IMs/Raw_simulated_IMs.csv` -  pSA and non-pSA IMs for simulated ground motions.
 These are the raw IMs on which site adjustments are applied.
-- Adjusted_simulated_IMs `site_adjustment_models/IMs/Adjusted_simulated_IMs.csv` -  pseudo-spectral acceleration(pSA) IMs and non-pSA IMs for simulated IMs.
+- Adjusted_simulated_IMs `site_adjustment_models/IMs/Adjusted_simulated_IMs.csv` - Adjusted pSA and non-pSA IMs for simulated ground motions.
 These are the adjustment IMs after applying the site adjustment factors as implemented in `site_adjustment_models/Adjustment_models_scripts/models.py` .
 - Other csv's  (`events.csv`, `stations.csv`, and `gm.csv`) : Metadata accompanying the IM datasets.

 More details on the observed and simulated database can be found in Lee et al. (2022)

-# 4. Residuals
+# 4. Residuals/
 ##
 This folder contains two subfolders, each subfolder containing residuals for `raw` and `adjusted` IMs.
 Each file uses a suffix indicating whether it is raw or adjusted:
 - `bias_std_{suffix}.csv` :  Bias, standard deviation, and its components for 112 periods across all sites.